What do You do When People Start Leaving the House Again?

 Maintaining a content strategy that includes a balanced content library will help you to keep your users engaged and coming back for more.

 - Have a deep content offering so users don’t feel like they’ve made it to the end of your catalog

 - Cross-promote your content based on engagement data, like the Attention Index

 - Be sure the genres of your library breakdown are representative of what your users are watching

 Tips to Win-back Lost Subscribers

 While we’re at it, let us not forget those former subscribers that formerly enjoyed your content.
-Whether they were “binge ‘n churners,” involuntary or even voluntary, if they were happy with your service overall, maybe there’s a chance to win them back through reconnect campaigns and in turn, reduce your customer acquisition costs (CAC).
+Whether they were “binge ‘n churners,” involuntary or even voluntary, if they were happy with your service overall, maybe there’s a chance to win them back through reconnect campaigns and in turn, reduce your CAC.
 Invite them back to view new content based on their past viewing behavior:

 - Have you licensed exclusive content that would appeal to them again?
 Let them know